WEATHER FORECASTS

 46760 Klisura precipitation

-47010 Pazardjik climatic rime
+47010 Pazardjik climatic dew

-47040 Velingrad climatic
+47040 Velingrad climatic no precipitation

 47050 Panagiurishte climatic